seruva19/flare/README.md

 👉 Probably, but Flare's primary focus is on text-guided drawing with the utilization of open-source language models instead of ChatGPT and without using dedicated instruction-trained image editing model.
 Additionally, one of long-term objectives is to empower users to expand its functionality through plugins written in natural language.

 ❓ Isn't it the same concept as [DiffusionGPT](https://github.com/DiffusionGPT/DiffusionGPT)?
 👉 Likely, but I initiated Flare's development before discovering this project.
-Honestly, the idea of [multistage processing](https://www.reddit.com/r/StableDiffusion/comments/18em2yf/comment/kcpfsbe) itself is [basic](https://www.reddit.com/r/StableDiffusion/comments/1bl3gnk/comment/kw2y51q), and numerous comparable applications are anticipated to emerge soon, particularly with [SD3 release](https://twitter.com/StabilityAI/status/1770931861851947321?t=rWVHofu37x2P7GXGvxV7Dg) and projects like [ELLA](https://github.com/TencentQQGYLab/ELLA) or [EMILIE](https://arxiv.org/abs/2309.00613) gaining traction.
+Honestly, the idea of [multistage processing](https://www.reddit.com/r/StableDiffusion/comments/18em2yf/comment/kcpfsbe) itself is [basic](https://www.reddit.com/r/StableDiffusion/comments/1bl3gnk/comment/kw2y51q), and numerous comparable applications are anticipated to emerge soon, particularly with [SD3 release](https://twitter.com/StabilityAI/status/1770931861851947321?t=rWVHofu37x2P7GXGvxV7Dg) and projects like [ELLA](https://github.com/TencentQQGYLab/ELLA) and [EMILIE](https://arxiv.org/abs/2309.00613) gaining traction.

 ## Credits